Lucky Charms Marshmallows Will Be Sold Separately In Stores Starting In September

 “The colorful marshmallows have always been our favorite fluffy part of the Lucky Charms cereal experience.
 We’re thrilled to put our signature Jet-Puffed spin on them to make them even bigger and puffier!”

-Right away you may have noticed what could appear to be a potential problem: the two manufacturers are producing “larger, puffier” versions of the famed cereal version.
+Right away, you may have noticed what could appear to be a potential problem: the two manufacturers are producing “larger, puffier” versions of the famed cereal version.
 If you’re a fan of Lucky Charms marshmallows simply because you prefer the smaller, crunchier, dehydrated version, then this product completely misses the boat.

 Eater writer Jenny G. Zhang certainly noticed the disconnect, not that she’s in any way disappointed about it.